 THE TRUTH: That review was authored by pro-abortion activists Elizabeth G. Raymond and Beverly Winikoff, both associated with Gynuity Health Projects.
 Gynuity conducted mail-order abortion clinical trials, and its own 2021 telabortion study resulted in approximately 6% of women facing complications from the abortion pill which resulted in ER or urgent care visits.

-In 2016, the Obama FDA removed all requirements that of mifepristone's adverse events (other than fatalities) be reported.
+In 2016, the Obama FDA removed all requirements that any of mifepristone's adverse events (other than fatalities) be reported.
 Live Action News has documented that for decades, the abortion industry has participated in a scheme to hide abortion pill complications by advising women to present to emergency rooms and falsely claim that they are experiencing natural miscarriages.
 This deception virtually guarantees that complications have been misreported for many years, and quite possibly will never be accurately reported.

 Key Timeline: